Why East Palo Alto

 Ravenswood City School District (K-8) serves around 2,800 students (down from 4,500 in 2008-09 due to enrollment decline and charter migration); covers East Palo Alto plus a slice of eastern Menlo Park.
 Sequoia Union High School District handles 9-12; after the 2014 boundary revision, all Ravenswood SD students are assigned to Menlo-Atherton High School (U.S. News #229 California), the same high school that serves Atherton and central Menlo Park.

 Ravenswood is among the more economically challenged K-8 districts on the Peninsula.
 K-8 demographics differ markedly from neighbouring Menlo Park City SD or PAUSD.
-The K-8 to Menlo-Atherton High transition is a major demographic step-up for EPA students: Menlo-Atherton serves Atherton, central Menlo Park, and East Palo Alto from a single comprehensive high school, with a mix of socio-economic backgrounds that buyers should understand before assuming any single demographic profile.
-Many EPA families also pursue charter alternatives (Aspire Charter, KIPP) or private school options for K-8.
+The K-8 to Menlo-Atherton High transition is a notable change in school setting for EPA students: Menlo-Atherton serves Atherton, central Menlo Park, and East Palo Alto from a single comprehensive high school, with a mix of socio-economic backgrounds that buyers should understand before assuming any single demographic profile.
+Many EPA households also pursue charter alternatives (Aspire Charter, KIPP) or private school options for K-8.

 Typical assignment by sub-area